-- CMSSW data is extremely complex - Large files, distributed over several places in the world, dozens of TB - □ A skimming to get smaller files is always a good idea - For easy access you either want to have a flat list of variables, or - Sometimes it is more convenient to define your own object, classes i.e. a Electron, Jet etc. - ROOT can learn this if you provide the class definition with the necessary information, which are different for each analysis/group
+- For example CMS data, same for all other experiments, is extremely complex - Large files, distributed over several places in the world, dozens of TB - □ A skimming to get smaller files is always a good idea - For easy access you either want to have a flat list of variables, or - Sometimes it is more convenient to define your own object, classes i.e. a Electron, Jet etc. - ROOT can learn this if you provide the class definition with the necessary information, which are different for each analysis/group